Lightning-AI/pytorch-lightning/docs/source/advanced/tpu.rst

 The report includes things like (`XLA Reference <https://github.com/pytorch/xla/blob/master/TROUBLESHOOTING.md#troubleshooting>`_):

-* how many time we issue XLA compilations and time spent on issuing.
+* how many times we issue XLA compilations and time spent on issuing.
 * how many times we execute and time spent on execution
 * how many device data handles we create/destroy etc.